olinlibrary/htl-lab1/README.md

 ## License

-This code is made available under the MIT License
+This code is made available under the MIT License.